 CSAMT method was applied successfully to fulfill a detailed geophysical investigation in the Xingning area, Hunan Province, China.
 Data from nine CSAMT surveying lines in two sections efficaciously enclosed the subsurface conductive zones.
 However, the challenge of highlighting a groundwater reservoir using CSAMT data inspired the development of a Python toolbox to enhance geophysical interpretation and to proficiently map the main reservoir rock.
 Moreover, the capability to build under each station a pseudo-stratigraphy could be a great chance to best select the right drilling point before drilling operations.

-In a word, this study revealed that the Paleozoic intrusive rocks are the main rock in this area with resistivity values greater than 1000 Ω.m.
-Fragmentation of rocks and the existence of the thick alteration rocks are due to the intense geothermal activities which accelerate the metamorphic process.
-The resistivity range of alterations rocks is estimated from 100 to 1000 Ω.m with 400-700 m thick.
-The layer of less weathered granite (LWG) constitutes the reservoir rock and overlies in some places the most weathered granite (MWG).
-Its thickness is estimated at around 150 m to 600 m with resistivity values ranging between 100-3000 Ω.m.
-The fracture water comes from the furrows of the main fault F1 in the NE direction titled 45° NE and 45° NNE at 1 km depth.
+In summary, this study revealed that the Paleozoic intrusive rocks are the main rocks in this area with resistivity values greater than 1000 Ω.m.
+Fragmentation of rocks and the existence of the thick alterated rocks are due to the intense geothermal activities which accelerate metamorphic processes.
+The resistivity range of altered rocks is estimated from 100 to 1000 Ω.m with a thickness of 400-700 m.
+The layer of less weathered granite (LWG) constitutes the reservoir rock and in some places overlies the most weathered granite (MWG).
+Its thickness is estimated at around 150 to 600 m with resistivity values ranging between 100-3000 Ω.m.
+The fractured water comes from the furrows of the main fault F1 in the NE direction titled 45° NE and 45° NNE at 1 km depth.
 In addition, the test performed using the borehole data, well classified the underground layer with thickness error ≈±40% especially between MWG layer and fracture zone.
 This error can be fixed by providing many resistivity values into the 2D inversion model for new 2D model creation.

 Beyond the simple geophysical interpretations based on resistivity values, the CSAMT technique can provide detailed information about subsurface electric structure by combining with the 3D pseudo-stratigraphy map construction.
-The result of this technique can be improved so to become a powerful tool in groundwater exploration as well as in mineral prospecting.
+The results of this technique can be improved so to become a powerful tool in groundwater exploration as well as in mineral prospecting.

 REFERENCES